AFLplusplus/AFLplusplus/README.md

 (some might be deprecated or unsupported):

 Minimization of test cases:
- * [afl-pytmin](https://github.com/ilsani/afl-pytmin) - a wrapper for afl-tmin that tries to speed up the process of the minimization of test case by using many CPU cores.
+ * [afl-pytmin](https://github.com/ilsani/afl-pytmin) - a wrapper for afl-tmin that tries to speed up the process of minimization of a single test case by using many CPU cores.
  * [afl-ddmin-mod](https://github.com/MarkusTeufelberger/afl-ddmin-mod) - a variation of afl-tmin based on the ddmin algorithm.
  * [halfempty](https://github.com/googleprojectzero/halfempty) -  is a fast utility for minimizing test cases by Tavis Ormandy based on parallelization.